obscure-com/TiCarousel/mobile/ios/documentation/index.md

    Dictionary with the following scroll options:

    * `animated`: Boolean, default true.
-   * `duration`: Number, the duration of the scroll animation in seconds.
+   * `duration`: Number, the duration of the scroll animation in seconds, implies animated=true.

 ### Properties